-Veterinarian, Jennifer Adolphe, answers the top 6 questions I get about Zak’s diet while he’s sprinting around like crazy at the dog park, or happily chasing us on our mountain bikes.
+Veterinarian, Jennifer Adolphe, answers the top 6 questions I get about a vegan diet for dogs.

 We all love our dogs, they’re a part of our families.
 Of course, we want to make sure we’re fuelling them with the best nutrition possible.

 Our last dog, Derby, lived a great life up to 15 years old on a raw, meat-based diet.
-We adopted Zak a year ago and naturally, when we made the decision to transition him to a vegan diet, I needed to make sure we were making the right decision…not only for us and our values, but more importantly for him and his longevity, nutrition, quality of life and energy!
+We adopted Zak in 2018, and naturally, when we made the decision to transition him to a vegan diet, I needed to make sure we were making the right decision…not only for us and our values, but most importantly for him and his longevity, nutrition, quality of life and energy!

 Well, research points out that dogs are actually omnivores (like us), and can get all the necessary nutrients they need from plants to thrive.
 This is great news for plant lovin’ parents who would rather not put more demand and dollars into the animal agriculture industries.